zblackstone11/tennis_elo_camp/README.md

 **High K:** Adapts quickly to new skill levels, but ratings are more volatile (large swings from upsets or streaks).
 **Low K:** Ratings are more stable and resistant to random swings, but slow to reflect true changes in skill.

 **Match bonus** is applied **once per match** (to the total rating change), in addition to the per-set rating adjustments.
-This helps reward overall match wins beyond set-by-set performance.
+It is computed based on the winner's expected match probability and helps reward overall match wins beyond set-by-set performance.

-When using margin-of-victory scaling, the effective K-factor per set can vary slightly based on the scoreline, reflecting the decisiveness of each set.
-When tiebreak weighting is enabled, a tiebreak’s effective K is further reduced by its fraction, typically ~30–70% of a full set.
+When using margin-of-victory scaling, the effective K-factor per set varies slightly based on the scoreline, reflecting the decisiveness of each set.
+When tiebreak weighting is enabled, a tiebreak’s effective K-factor is further reduced by its fractional weight, typically between 30% and 70% of a full set.

 **Why these ranges?**
 These K-factor and match bonus recommendations are based on real-world applications of Elo across sports and games.
 Shorter events need higher K to adjust quickly to new information, while longer seasons or ongoing ladders benefit from lower K to reduce volatility.
 The match bonus helps reward closing out matches in multi-set formats like tennis, as supported by empirical studies, improving predictive accuracy compared to set-only adjustments.